mthayden4726/Functional_diversity_across_scales/Documentation.md

 ## Condensed FRic & FDiv Workflow
 To run all of the above scripts for a single NEON site and associated parameters, users can input their parameters and run the following script which executes S02-S05 in order: [S07_Full_Workflow.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/main/02_scripts/S07_Full_Workflow.py)

-## Environmental Covariates
-The fifth step of the workflow is to process the environmental covariates for each site to get summary characteristics for each plot (within a NEON site).
-For our implementation, there is one input:
-1. The plot shapefiles (located in S3 bucket "Site_boundaries/")

-**Objective:** Extract summaries of elevation, slope and canopy height from NEON data at the plot-level using [02_scripts/S06_Process_Covariates.py](https://github.com/mthayden4726/BioSCape_across_scales/blob/main/02_scripts/S06_Process_Covariates.py)

-### Implementation:

-This script requires the following input from users:
-   1. Name of the NEON site in all caps (e.g., BART)
-   2. Domain of the NEON site (e.g., D01)
-   4. ID of NEON site (e.g., 4)
-   5. Date of desired flights as YYYY-MM (e.g., 201908)
-   6. Environmental raster of interest (DTM or CHM)

-Example command: ```python 02_scripts/S06_Process_Covariates.py --SITECODE BART --DOMAIN D01 --ID_NO 5 --YEAR 2019-08 --ENV CHM```

-*For a list of parameters associated with sites included in analysis, see the [2019 NEON Site List](https://docs.google.com/spreadsheets/d/17DJtV1BKtq0uLfcYCtM2kp7JjjjaWpuEV_jt95l_830/edit#gid=124418455)*

-Global parameters include:
-   * Data_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/01_rawdata'
-   * Out_Dir = '/home/ec2-user/BioSCape_across_scales/01_data/02_processed'
-   * bucket_name = 'bioscape.gra'
-   * s3 = boto3.client('s3')

-The script includes:
-*   Find all flightlines associated with the environmental covariate of interest and the area of interest (shapefile).
-*   For each flightline, clip to the area of interest.
-*   Mosaic together all clipped flightlines that align with the same area of interest.
-*   Extract summary metrics for each mosaic, including mean, median, min, max, std, and var.
-*   Export as .csv and upload to S3.

-For a detailed walkthrough, see the notebook: [NA]

-** Note: Right now, processing slope is a separate file - could be combined with the processing of elevation!

 ## Scaling Analysis
 The final step of the workflow is to fit scaling relationships to the functional richness and divergence outputs and extract parameters (exponent and coefficient) from the model fits.
 For our implementation, there is one input: